andreamari/polyquantum_test/README.md

 # Polyquantum
-_Open, collaborative, version-controlled research in quantum science_
+_Open, collaborative, version-controlled research in quantum science_.

 ## About
 _Polyquantum_ is an open platform for collaborative research in quantum science, structured as a GitHub repository.